Table of contents

 The cost of own occupation DI varies depending on the insurer and what level of protection you need.
 Insurance companies offer different levels of security, so make sure to find out which one best suits your needs before purchasing.

 With most policies, insurance companies give you a choice of upgrading the definition from regular to own occupation.
-If the price is too high, you can also extend the regular occupation period from 2 years to the entire length of the disability.
+If the price is too high, you can also extend the regular occupation period from two years to the entire length of the disability.

 Having these choices let you customize the definition of disability to fit your budget and needs.